-The Arsse is a news aggregator server which implements multiple synchronization protocols, including version 1.2 of NextCloud News’ protocol and the Tiny Tiny RSS protocol (details below).
+The Arsse is a news aggregator server which implements multiple synchronization protocols.
 Unlike most other aggregator servers, The Arsse does not include a Web front-end (though one is planned as a separate project), and it relies on existing protocols to maximize compatibility with existing clients.
+Supported protocols are:

-At present the software should be considered in an “alpha” state: though its core subsystems are covered by unit tests and should be free of major bugs, not everything has been rigorously tested.
-Additionally, many features one would expect from other similar software have yet to be implemented.
+At present the software should be considered in an “alpha” state: many features one would expect from other similar software have yet to be implemented.
 Areas of future work include:

 The Arsse has the following requirements: